elacin/todomvc/examples/scalajs-react/readme.md

 Type-safe Scala-[bindings](https://github.com/japgolly/scalajs-react/) on top of React, with a few extras thrown in.

+###scala-js-dom
+Scala-js-dom provides a nice statically typed interface to the DOM such that it can be called from Scala code.

 ###scalaz
 Though not heavily used in this example, [scalaz](https://github.com/scalaz/scalaz) provides all you could ever dream of in terms of functional programming for scala,